 PERS Plan 3 defined contribution retirement benefits are dependent upon the results of investment activities.
 Members may elect to self-direct the investment of their contributions.
 Any expenses incurred in conjunction with self-directed investments are paid by members.
-Absent a member's self-direction, PERS Plan 3 investments are made in the same portfolio as that of the PERS 2/3 defined benefit plan.
+Absent a member's self-direction, PERS Plan 3 contributions are invested in the Retirement Strategy Fund that assumes the member will retire at age 65.

-For DRS' fiscal year 2012, PERS Plan 3 employee contributions were \$95.2 million, and plan refunds paid out were \$66.2 million.
+For DRS' fiscal year 2013, PERS Plan 3 employee contributions were \$99.0 million, and plan refunds paid out were \$69.4 million.

-The defined benefit portion of PERS Plan 3 provides members a monthly benefit that is 1 percent of the AFC per year of service.
+The defined benefit portion of PERS Plan 3 provides members a monthly benefit that is 1% of the AFC per year of service.
 The AFC is the monthly average of the 60 consecutive highest-paid service months.
 There is no cap on years of service credit, and Plan 3 provides the same cost-of-living allowance as Plan 2.